 He deserves credit for being able to rap as fast as he does for as long as he does but he’s not saying anything.
 It’s not the innovation he’s counting on his defenders believing that it is — rappers have been showing off such dynamite feats of breath control and speed for literal decades as Busdriver, Gift Of Gab, Tech N9Ne, and Twista have all done it and arguably better.
 The trick does put Eminem in a rare class of MCs but aside from being nifty it won’t really impress the “real hip-hop heads” his supporters profess themselves to be, mainly because longtime rap fans have seen this before and because the lack of substance behind the words (“Every bit of me’s the epitome of a spitter when I’m in the vicinity…”) strips the moment of its impact.

 Nobody ever said dense, complex, high-level lyricism has to be unappealing to a pop sensibility, but it’s always been paired with some sort of thematic consistency — both within each individual song and the projects as a whole.
 Look at Black Thought, Busta Rhymes, Ludacris, or T.I. — they dominated the same era Eminem did with feats of bombastic lyricism but also with a willingness to concede to progress or to take the reins and drive the culture toward its next evolution.
 They didn’t keep retreading the same off-kilter beats.
-I’d even argue that if many of the levers of the publicity engine that drives discussion of the culture in the hands of the people who actually create the culture, we’d see as much or more discussion of those veteran rappers instead.
+I’d even argue that if many of the levers of the publicity engine that drives discussion of the culture rested in the hands of the people who actually create the culture, we’d see as much or more discussion of those veteran rappers instead.

 But controversy sells, so Eminem keeps throwing out shock value raps.
 He keeps trying to hijack the spotlight from artists who rightfully deserve it, only grudgingly bestowing his blessing on artists who meet his narrow criteria or who he thinks can rejuvenate his buzz.
-It’s ironic that his surprise release stepped on the release weekend for Mac Miller’s much-more forward-thinking posthumous album Circles, because it seems Eminem himself is locked into his own endless cycle of acting out for attention, the getting mad when it’s not the attention he wants, refusing to grow up after two decades at the forefront of the hip-hop discourse.
+It’s ironic that his surprise release stepped on the release weekend for Mac Miller’s much-more forward-thinking posthumous album Circles, because it seems Eminem himself is locked into his own endless cycle of acting out for attention, then getting mad when it’s not the attention he wants, refusing to grow up after two decades at the forefront of the hip-hop discourse.
 The really frustrating part is he has the chops to do so much better than this but maybe he’s too set in his ways to ever really try.

 Music To Be Murdered By is out now via Interscope.
 Get it here.